 Constance’s sister, Isabella, came with her, and would marry Constance’s brother-in-law Edmund of Langley, 5th son of Edward III, in July 1372.

-Little is known of Constance’s relationship with her husband’s mistress, Kathryn Swynford; except for in incident in June 1381.
+Little is known of Constance’s relationship with her husband’s mistress, Katherine Swynford; except for an incident in June 1381.
 Amid the turmoil of the Peasant’s Revolt, John is said to have given up his mistress and reconciled with his wife, suggesting their relationship wasn’t all smooth.
-Kathryn returned to her manor in Lincolnshire where, it seems, John visited her from time to time.
+Katherine returned to her manor in Lincolnshire where, it seems, John visited her from time to time.

 John had several plans to recover his wife’s Castilian crown, but suffered from a lack of finances.
 Until 1386 when John I of Castile, son of Henry of Trastamara, attempted to claim the crown of Portugal.
 John of Avis, King of Portugal, turned to John of Gaunt for help.
 John saw this as his opportunity to overthrow John of Castile and claim the crown.